winningproduct/learn-portal/content/2-focus/06-productization-blueprint.md

 metaTitle: "Productization Blueprint | WP"
 metaDescription: "Productization Blueprint is used to implement product-specific technical components such as multi-tenancy, licensing, standard APIs, plugins, etc."
 published: true
 metaTags:
   - Focus
   - Productization Blueprint
   - Winning Product
   - Customer Success
+checklist:
+  -
+    order: 1
+    question: How is your product or product portfolio managed in terms on security and communication?
+    expectation: If there is a portfolio of applications, then a single sign-on mechanism is highly recommended.
+Known federated ID mechanism such as Office 365, Google or Facebook is also worth considering.
+Communication between application should happen via known protocols and should be clearly isolated.
+    version: 1.0.0
+  -
+    order: 2
+    question: What is your product pricing and licensing strategy?
+    expectation: There should be a clear product based or feature based pricing model.
+Its typical to have the abilities for feature toggling for users to achieve better customization.
+Apart from this licensing model should be integrated to the system to measure usage and grant/restrict access accordingly.
+    version: 1.0.0
+  -
+    order: 3
+    question: What is your release management strategy?
+    expectation: Product road-map should align with releases.
+The architecture should support Feature Toggles,Canary Releases, Dark Launching, etc... to slowly roll out the change to a small subset of users for verification.
+    version: 1.0.0
+  -
+    order: 4
+    question: Have you identified your product branding and theming strategy?
+    expectation: This is especially needed when there is a portfolio of applications.
+Your product design should take necessary steps to have consistency among all applications.
+    version: 1.0.0
 ---

 ## Why